rogermori/api-made-easy/README.md

 ```
 > npm run test
 ```

-## Http Response

 ### Util
-The utility Util module provides the following functionallities:
+This module provides the following functions:
-- Check if a variable is null or undefined.
+- NoU: Check if a variable is null or undefined.
+- isObject: Check if a variable is an object.
-- Check if an object is logically empty.
+- isEmpty: Check if an object is logically empty.
 ````
 const isEmpty = require('./index').isEmpty;
 const array = [